 The return on assets (rate of return on total assets) measures a company's ability to use its assets to earn income.
 The formula is:

-Return = Net income + Interest expense on assets Average total assets on equity Average common stockholders' equity
+Return = Net income + Interest expense on assets Average total assets

 The return on equity (rate of return on common stockholders' equity) measures a company's ability to use its invested capital to earn income.
 The formula is: